UK authorities ease COVID testing requirements amid surge

 Epidemiologist John Edmunds, a professor at the London School of Hygiene & Tropical Medicine, said the move made sense.

 But he cautioned that the change will mean authorities have less data about the spread of different variants as PCR swabs are used for genotyping and sequencing to identify different mutations.
-He said the change also will mean that daily updates on confirmed cases — which also come from PCR tests — “may need more careful interpretation.”
+The change also will mean that daily updates on confirmed cases — which come from PCR tests — “may need more careful interpretation,” he said.

-Confirmed new daily infections across the U.K. jumped to a record 218,274 on Tuesday, 15% more than the previous high set Dec.
-31. However, inconsistent reporting during the holiday period may have inflated the daily figures.
+Confirmed new infections over the last seven days jumped 40% from a week earlier, according to the latest government statistics.

-The leader of Britain’s opposition Labour Party, Keir Starmer, tested positive for the coronavirus and will miss the chance to grill Johnson in Parliament on Wednesday about the government’s COVID-19 policies.
+The leader of the opposition Labour Party, Keir Starmer, tested positive for the coronavirus and missed the chance to grill Johnson about the government’s COVID-19 policies on Wednesday.

 A string of National Health Service local organizations have declared “critical incidents” in recent days amid staff shortages.
 Hospitals in the Greater Manchester region said they would pause some non-urgent surgeries amid the rising impact of COVID-19 and worker absences.